-2018-19 £'000 2019-20 £'000
+2019-20 £'000 2020-21 £'000

-Police Officers 7,984,990 7,611,360
+Police Officers 7,518,260 8,025,010

-Police Staff 367,375 304,927
+Police Staff 304,927 545,734

-PCC staff 2,469 2,864
+PCC staff 2,864 5,543

-Total 8,354,834 7,919,151
+Total 7,826,051 8,576,287

-The actuarial gain on pension funds in 2019-20 totalled £734.5m and compared to actuarial losses in 2018-19 of £192.0m.
-The decrease in the liability of £436m is due to reductions in the assumed increases in salaries and in the rate of CPI inflation which will reduce the liability for active members of the scheme.
-It should be noted that actuarial gains and losses do change each year as can be seen from the defined benefit pension scheme notes starting on page 66 of the Statement of Accounts.
+The actuarial loss on pension funds in 2020-21 totalled £548.6m and compared to actuarial gain in 2019-20 of £736.1m.
+The increase in the liability of £750m is due to a reduction in the discount rate for future cash flows and increases in the assumed increases in salaries and in the rate of CPI inflation which will increase the liability for active members of the scheme.
+It should be noted that actuarial gains and losses change each year as can be seen from the defined benefit pension scheme notes starting on page 66 of the Statement of Accounts.

-However, statutory arrangements for funding the deficit mean that the financial position of the Group remains healthy because:
+Statutory arrangements for funding the deficit will impact the financial position of the group in the following way:

-- The deficit on the local government scheme will be made good by increased contributions over the remaining working life of employees (i.e. before payments fall due), as assessed by the scheme actuary. - The Police Officer pension scheme is a statutory scheme as specified by police regulations, whereby the Group pays an employer's contribution of 31% of pensionable pay for all serving police officers into the Police Pension Fund Account.
+- The deficit on the local government scheme will result in increased contributions over the remaining working life of employees (i.e. before payments fall due), as assessed by the scheme actuary. - The Police Officer pension scheme is a statutory scheme as specified by police regulations, whereby the Group pays an employer's contribution of 31% of pensionable pay for all serving police officers into the Police Pension Fund Account.
 If there are insufficient funds in the Pension Fund Account to meet expenditure commitments in any particular year, the Home Office will fund the deficit.
-In practice, therefore the significant liability of £7.611bn will be covered by future employer contributions and the receipt of Home Office grant monies.
+In practice, therefore the significant liability of £8.0bn will be covered by future employer contributions and the receipt of Home Office grant monies.
 Ultimately, finance is only required to be raised to cover police pensions when the pensions are actually paid.